RedKnite5/Chell/REPORT.md

 output of a piped command to a file, and checking if the output was correctly written to the file.

-* We also wrote test function to check if piped commands exits correctly, by running a command that included a pipe and checking the exit status.
+* We also wrote test function to check if piped commands exit correctly, by running a command that included a pipe and checking the exit status.

 * Finally, we wrote a test function to check if the program could handle